Price Per Square Foot: Why It Matters And How It’s Calculated

 What’s The Difference Between Median And Average Price Per Square Foot?

-Median refers to the middle value in a data set.
-When talking about median price per square foot, take the price per square foot on a number of comps and look at the number right in the middle – from the house with the lowest price per square foot to the house with the highest.
+The median refers to the middle value in a data set.
+When talking about the median price per square foot, take the price per square foot on a number of comps.
+Then, look at the number right in the middle – from the house with the lowest price per square foot to the house with the highest.
 This will give you the median price per square foot for similar homes in that particular area.

 The Bottom Line: Price Per Square Foot Can Help You Compare Home Values